 - Missing or making late payments on finance, a loan or credit card

-- You’re not on registered to vote with your local authority
+- You’re not on the electoral roll or not registered to vote

 - Defaults or County Court Judgements (CCJs) on your credit record